 Price & Availability:

-Current price of the Nest NT-6294C CF Tripod is US$ 237.00 (+Shipping where applicable) and is available from Amazon.com
+Current price of the Nest NT-6294C CF Tripod is US$ 237.00 (+Shipping where applicable).
+Nest tripods are available from Amazon.com

 Please consider using above link(s) to make a purchase and help support this site.

 New Benro Aerometal Travel Angel II Series Tripods

 Triopo GT-3228X8C Carbon Fiber Traveler Tripod Review